KQED (TV): News operation

 KQED-TV produced regularly scheduled news programming from 1963 to 2023 on television.

 One of KQED's early local programs was World Press, an hour-long weekly roundup of international news stories analyzed by a panel of political analysts, which debuted in 1963.
 Panel members, who were political science analysts specializing in each specific global area, each brought a newspaper for round table discussion.
 It was developed by San Francisco Supervisor Roger Boas, who brought his long-term interest in government, politics, television, and business to the show.
 The program "summed up the foreign reaction to such events as the Kennedy assassinations, the Vietnam War, along with thousands of other events that have shaped the decade of the sixties."
 What started as a local public access program with no financial support became the longest continuously running discussion program televised on approximately 185 stations.

 KQED was best known from the late 1960s through the 1970s for the first nightly news program on public television in the country.
 During a nine-week-long newspaper strike in 1968, KQED launched Newspaper of the Air, paying striking reporters $100 per week to report on a major story for the show.
 After the strike ended, the show was relaunched as Newsroom with the help of Fred W. Friendly and a $750,000 grant from the Ford Foundation.
-For many years, Newsroom show was anchored by Belva Davis, a pioneering African-American broadcaster.
+For many years, Newsroom was originally anchored by veteran journalist Mel Wax, then by Belva Davis, a pioneering African-American broadcaster.
 In 1980, the nightly news broadcast was canceled, citing rising costs.
 It was replaced by a documentary production unit, which thrived for over a decade, producing a series of local documentaries and some major national productions, including two Peabody Award winners, Broken Arrow: Can a Nuclear Weapons Accident Happen Here?
 (1980–81) and The Case of Dashiell Hammett (1982).
 The staff also regularly produced feature news stories for the MacNeil/Lehrer Newshour, which was influenced by Newsroom.

 Davis continued to host a weekly news program, This Week in Northern California, until her retirement on November 9, 2012.
 The following year, the program was relaunched as KQED Newsroom, named after the pioneering 1960s show, with Thuy Vu as host on October 18, 2013 (two months after Vu became the host of This Week in Northern California).
 After Vu left on June 21, 2019, Priya David Clemens became host on February 28, 2020, until the series finale of the program.
 KQED Newsroom aired its last episode, the second of a two-part retrospective on the station's news operation, on June 23, 2023.
 KQED Inc. continues to air news and public affairs programming on KQED 88.5 FM, online, and social media platforms.